How You Can Benefit from Hiring a Lawyer

 The Difference Between SSI & SSDI

-While both require that a person be disabled in order to receive benefits, the main difference between the two is that SSI is based on financial need, whereas SSDI eligibility does not take a person’s finances into account.
+While both require that a person be disabled in order to receive benefits, the main difference is that SSI is based on financial need whereas SSDI eligibility does not take a person’s finances into account.
 It is possible to receive both benefits at the same time.

-I often hear people say, “but I paid into the system for so many years.”
+People often say , “but I paid into the system for so many years.”
 These contributions go towards your Social Security Retirement benefits.
 SSDI benefits require that a person paid into the system recently.
 This also means that once a person stops working (date of last insured), there is a definite cut off point for when they can apply; a person could be eligible to apply for SSDI in one quarter but ineligible the next.

 Am I Eligible for SSD Benefits in New Jersey?